Explore the future of sustainable coffee

 Deforestation

-Deforestation and land-use conversions are putting pressure on the total available land suitable for growing coffee - land that is already being impacted by a changing climate
+Deforestation and land-use changes are reducing the land available for coffee cultivation, already stressed by climate change

-Increasingly extreme weather events and rising temperatures are expected to destabilize coffee yields, particularly for Arabica, the dominant species of coffee globally
+Extreme weather and rising temperatures threaten coffee yields, especially for Arabica, the most widely consumed species

 Roasters are the tip of the spear in influencing and implementing forward-thinking practices that will help protect the future of coffee